SilkRose/Pony/archive/blogs/census-consensus.md

 The site had 80 questions created, so 13 unfinished or unused questions, with a total of 322 revisions for all questions.
 The site had 18 chapters with 17 being used, with a total of 105 chapter revisions.

-Fun fact about the event: [knighty](https://www.fimfiction.net/user/1/knighty), the creator of [Fimfiction](https://www.fimfiction.net/), [INESSENTIAL APPOSITIVES MUST BE SET OFF WITH COMMATA.
-THE ONLY WAY FOR THIS APPOSITIVE TO BE ESSENTIAL IS IF THERE ARE MULTIPLE KNIGHTIES RUNNING AROUND.
-THIS WOULD BE A CAUSE FOR PUBLIC CONCERN.] signed up for the site and answered a few surveys.
+Fun fact about the event: [knighty](https://www.fimfiction.net/user/1/knighty), the creator of [Fimfiction](https://www.fimfiction.net/), signed up for the site and answered a few surveys.

 There were only 3 ponies who voted on every single survey of the event.
 [FanOfMostEverything](https://www.fimfiction.net/user/1400/FanOfMostEverything) with 67 votes, [Born-From-Black-Lightnin](https://www.fimfiction.net/user/238497/Born-From-Black-Lightnin) with 66 votes, and myself ([Silk Rose](https://www.fimfiction.net/user/237915/Silk+Rose)) with 65 votes.

 [Shay492](https://www.fimfiction.net/user/840747/Shay492) barely missed the top three with 64 votes.

-Writers were able to vote early from a then-hidden page on the site [GREAT SHAME I HADN'T COME TO KNOW OF THAT.
-PROBABLY MY OWN FAULT, SEEING THAT I ONLY USED THE WRITER PAGE TO PROOFREAD YOUR WRITING].
+Writers were able to vote early from a then-hidden page on the site.
 I wanted to make sure the ponies who wrote for the event wouldn't miss out on voting because of their schedule that day.

 You might have noticed earlier in the screenshots the logo stats listed on the feedback page.
 I added code to track how many times a user clicked either of the logo radio buttons in the top left.
 This was for a secret contest that only the writers knew about.